gustaavv/lanraragi-api/README.md

   - `remove_all_categories`: For every category, remove all the archives it contains.
 After that, all the categories are removed.

+# Releases
+The release version (tags) of lanraragi-api is almost the same to [that of LANraragi](https://github.com/Difegue/LANraragi/tags), except that there will be a suffix `.apiXYZ`.

+e.g. The tag for LANraragi is `0.9.0`, then the corresponding tag for lanraragi-api is `v.0.9.0.api0`. `api0` means the first release for that version of LANraragi.
+The number after `api` is just an auto increment one.

 # Demo

 Install this package: